Rod Gilfry: Crossover to musicals

 Gilfry fell in love with musicals when he starred in his high school production of Li'l Abner.
 He has sung Curly in Oklahoma!, Billy Bigelow in Carousel, and Joe in The Most Happy Fella, all in Los Angeles.
 In New York he played Robert in the City Center Encores! production of The New Moon, a role he also recorded.
 He has told interviewers that he hopes to do a run on Broadway in a new musical or revival.
 In June 2009 he launched the Ravinia Festival season, starring as Lancelot opposite Sylvia McNair's Guenevere in a concert version of Camelot.
 As of September 2009, Gilfry is starring as Emile de Becque in the national tour South Pacific.
 In the summer of 2011, he played Frank Butler opposite the Annie Oakley of diva Deborah Voigt in Annie Get Your Gun at the Glimmerglass Festival in Cooperstown, New York, a production directed by Glimmerglass general director, Francesca Zambello.

 In tandem with actor/director Charles Nelson Reilly, he developed a one-man cabaret show that he takes on the road when he is not performing opera or musicals.
 He also made a DVD and enhanced CD of his cabaret show.

 On 22 August 2010, he appeared at the Royal Albert Hall, London alongside Kim Criswell in a BBC Prom celebrating the music of Rodgers & Hammerstein.
 The concert was broadcast on the BBC on Saturday 28 August 2010.

-In June 2012 Gilfry garnered critical acclaim for his portrayal of Sweeney Todd in the Opera Theatre of Saint Louis festival production of Sweeney Todd, directed by Ron Daniels and conducted by Stephen Lord.
+In June 2012 Gilfry garnered critical acclaim for his portrayal of Sweeney Todd in the Opera Theatre of Saint Louis festival production of Sweeney Todd, directed by Ron Daniels and conducted by Stephen Lord, reprising the role he had sung at the Theatre du Chatelet Paris (home of the Chatelet Opera) under the baton of David Charles Abell, partnered by Caroline O'Connor as Mrs Lovett.

 Personal

 Married with three children, Gilfry makes his home in suburban Los Angeles.
 Gilfry shortened his performing name from Rodney to Rod in 2005, and he celebrated his 20th year as a professional opera singer in 2006.
-His daughter Caryn is also an opera singer.
+His daughter Carin is also an opera singer and his son Marc is in the band Neil Frances.

-Gilfry was also featured in a 2004 episode of the PBS children's television show Arthur, called "Lights, Camera...
-Opera! as himself, in which he plays the role of Escamillo in Carmen.
+Gilfry was featured in a 2004 episode of the PBS children's television show Arthur, called "Lights, Camera...
+Opera!" as himself, in which he plays the role of Escamillo in Carmen.